denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-Before the stack can be created the script first checks if the required `IAM` role is already created in the AWS account.
-The `IAM` role is required for the `DLM` policy to execute the snapshot creation tasks on behalf of the `IAM` user.
+Before the stack can be created, the script first checks if the required `IAM` role is already created in the AWS account.
+This role is necessary for the `DLM` policy to perform snapshot creation tasks on behalf of the `IAM` user.
-If the role doesn't exists yet, the system will create the default role and sets the `ROLE_ARN` variable with the `Amazon Resource Name`.
-This variable will be passed to the `CloudFormation` template in the next step.
+If the role doesn't exists, the system will create the default role and set the `ROLE_ARN` variable with the `Amazon Resource Name` (ARN).
+This variable will then be passed to the `CloudFormation` template in the next step.

 ```